vuthuyduong/dnabarcoder/README.md

 - To predict <strong> local similarity cut-offs </strong> for genus identification of the CBSITS dataset for example, use the followig command:

 ../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank family,order,class,phylum -ml 400

-- If a similarity matrix is given, then we can use it for the prediction:

-../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -higherrank family,order,class,phylum -ml 400 -sim dnabarcoder/CBSITS.sim

 - We can also predict the <strong> local cutoffs </strong> at a given rank individually: